tahsinmert/TasoSky/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Hata Bildirimi
+name: Bug Report
-about: Bir hata bulduysanız bildirin
+about: Report a bug if you found one
 title: '[BUG] '
 labels: bug
 assignees: ''
 ---

-## 🐛 Hata Açıklaması
+## 🐛 Bug Description

-Hatanın kısa ve açık bir açıklaması.
+A clear and concise description of the bug.

-## 🔄 Yeniden Üretme
+## 🔄 Reproduction

-Hatanın oluşması için adımlar:
+Steps to reproduce the behavior:
-1. '...' sayfasına gidin
+1. Go to '...' page
-2. '...' butonuna tıklayın
+2. Click on '...' button
-3. '...' işlemini yapın
+3. Perform '...' action
-4. Hata görünür
+4. See error

-## ✅ Beklenen Davranış
+## ✅ Expected Behavior

-Ne olması gerektiğini açıklayın.
+A clear and concise description of what you expected to happen.

-## ❌ Gerçek Davranış
+## ❌ Actual Behavior

-Ne olduğunu açıklayın.
+A clear and concise description of what actually happened.

-## 📸 Ekran Görüntüleri
+## 📸 Screenshots

-Varsa, sorunu açıklamaya yardımcı olacak ekran görüntüleri ekleyin.
+If applicable, add screenshots to help explain your problem.

-## 📱 Cihaz Bilgileri
+## 📱 Device Information

-- **Cihaz**: [örn. iPhone 15 Pro]
+- **Device**: [e.g. iPhone 15 Pro]
-- **iOS Versiyonu**: [örn.
-26.0]
+- **iOS Version**: [e.g. 26.0]
-- **Uygulama Versiyonu**: [örn.
-1.0.0]
+- **App Version**: [e.g. 1.0.0]

-## 📋 Ek Bağlam
+## 📋 Additional Context

-Hata hakkında başka bir şey eklemek isterseniz buraya ekleyin.
+Add any other context about the problem here.

 ## ✅ Checklist

-- [ ] Benzer bir issue var mı kontrol ettim
+- [ ] I have checked for similar issues
-- [ ] En son sürümü kullanıyorum
+- [ ] I am using the latest version
-- [ ] Sorunu yeniden üretebiliyorum
+- [ ] I can reproduce the issue
-- [ ] Ekran görüntüleri ekledim (varsa)
+- [ ] I have added screenshots (if applicable)
-- [ ] Cihaz bilgilerini ekledim
+- [ ] I have added device information